-Being proficient in English and/or French is not a mandatory requirement of the BC PNP Entrepreneur Immigration - Base Category.
-However, points are assigned for self-declared official language proficiency.
+You are not required to demonstrate your language proficiency at the time of registration, however, being proficient in English and/or French is a mandatory requirement for nomination in the BC PNP Entrepreneur Immigration - Base Category.

-To register, you must indicate your current level of official language proficiency.
+In your registration, you must indicate your current level of official language proficiency.
+Points are assigned for self-declared official language proficiency.